Getting started with single databases in Azure SQL Database

 The following Microsoft Learn modules help you learn for free about Azure SQL Database.

-- Provision an Azure SQL database to store application data
+- Provision a database in SQL Database to store application data

-- Develop and configure an ASP.NET application that queries an Azure SQL Database
+- Develop and configure an ASP.NET application that queries a database in Azure SQL Database

 - Find a high-level list of supported features in Azure SQL Database.